bhupeshk3014/web-dev/README.md

 ✅ **Beginner-friendly**: Simple explanations, no unnecessary jargon!
 ✅ **Hands-on Learning**: Real-world examples & projects 🚀
 ✅ **Step-by-Step Notes**: Everything documented, so you never feel lost!
+✅ **Practical Projects**: Apply what you learn with actual web apps!

 ---